badnessdotai/catalog/catalog/clarkesworld-text-gen-spam.md

 Clarkesworld has temporarily stopped accepting submissions due to being overwhelmed by an influx of likely AI-generated content.
 The overall number of submissions increased dramatically starting in late December 2022.

-Clarkesworld explicit disallows “stories written, co-written, or assisted by AI.”
+Clarkesworld explicitly disallows “stories written, co-written, or assisted by AI.”
 While the submissions were generally low quality, the magazine’s editors worry that detection will become increasingly difficult as the generative AI improves.